jamestyj/crowbar/doc/devguide/testing.md

-## Testing Crowbar
+# Testing Crowbar

-The Dell Crowbar team believes in testing!
+The Crowbar team believes in testing!
 We want you to write tests for your code and include it in your pull requests.

 We have several mechanisms for testing and the following sections will help you understand them, use them and love them.

+## Testing the Rails framework

+## Testing the cookbooks

+## Integration test - entire Crowbar stack

+## 1 Test types

+- Link to testing in Rails

+### 1.1 Unit tests

+### 1.2 Functional tests

+### 1.3 Integration tests

+### 1.4 Manual / development

+- Jenkins, mkcloud, ./dev build

+## Automated tests

 ### Automated tests [![Build Status](https://travis-ci.org/crowbar/travis-ci-crowbar.png?branch=master)](https://travis-ci.org/crowbar/travis-ci-crowbar)